 Weaponisation of social media, global cyber disruption, zombie spies: they sound like science fiction but that’s Australia’s new battlefield, in which our IT capability will matter as much as conventional weaponry.
-Writing for EDITH Magazine, Brad Thompson looks at defence in a world of unconventional wars.

 Information Warfare Division — the Orwellian name conjures up visions of the military conducting dark deeds in an age of global disruption, where malware and social media are powerful weapons.

 And that is exactly the role Australia intends for the cyber warriors being recruited to fill the ranks of this, the latest addition to the country’s armed forces.

 The Australian Government made a radical shift in defence strategy this year while public debate was focused on the politics of its $89 billion Naval Shipbuilding Plan.

 With discussion concentrated on boats and subs, the formation of the Information Warfare Division in July hardly rated a mention.
 There was certainly no flag waving for what represented a declaration of cyber warfare by Australia.